braiN1337/YANDEXcode-/README.md

 # YANDEXcode
-There is all q/a about Yandex tasks
+There is all q/a about Yandex